aarzooc/Social-Media-App/README.md

 - Forgot password : complete
 - Create profile : in progress
 - Forum : in progress
-- Navigation bar: in progress
+- Navigation bar: in progress (Not completed)
 - Authentication: in progress

 **Contents of Master:**